 If the largest common part of the set of compounds is smaller than the Minimum scaffold size, the composer generates multiple Markush structures with larger scaffolds.

-If some of the R-group fragments in an R-group definition have larger common parts than the Minimum non-terminal fragment size, the algorithm generates a new nested R-group.
-Additionally in case a scaffold is generated from the input structures with minor differences, the most frequent case being the C/N difference in rings, for the necessary single-atom R-groups, the limit is not checked.
+If some of the R-group fragments in an R-group definition have larger common substructures than the Minimum non-terminal fragment size (in terms of heavy atom count), then the algorithm extracts that common part and generates new nested R-groups.
+Additionally, nested R-groups are also frequently introduced to handle trivial differences between R-group fragments, the most frequent case being the C/N difference in rings, but this size limit is not applied to such single-atom R-groups.

 If the User-defined scaffold option is selected, you can navigate to the second page of the wizard dialog with the Next button.
 On the second page, a preferred scaffold can be set.
 As a present limitation R-groups cannot be used inside ring systems for the User-defined scaffold.
 Input structures not containing the preferred scaffold can be ignored with the Ignore input molecules not containing the scaffold option.
 In the other case composer generates one or more additional Markush structures with different scaffolds for the non-matching input structures.
 If you do not set any scaffold, Composer tries to find the optimal scaffold automatically.
 You can use atom lists, bond lists, and R-groups on your predefined scaffold.
 If you don't define any R-group on this manually specified scaffold, Composer automatically adds R-groups to it.
 If you define at least one R-group, Composer uses R-groups exactly how you set them.
 That is, input molecules with substituents in different positions will be ignored.